 Room for Improvement

 There are only three things that this jacket lacks.
 First, it doesn’t have a hood.
-I’m not sure that a hood would look all that great on the jacket, but in my mind the very best travel jacket on the market would have a hood for those rainy windy days in Iceland or London or New York or wherever you happen to be with the poor weather strikes.
+I’m not sure that a hood would look all that great on the jacket, but in my mind the very best travel jacket on the market would have a hood for those rainy windy days in Iceland or London, New York, Bellingham, WA, or wherever you happen to be when the poor weather strikes.
 Perhaps it could fold inconspicuously into the collar.

 The second and third imperfections are minor.
 There is no little loop on the back of the jacket to make it easy to hang your coat on a hook.
 Minor, but I missed having that loop on the jacket.
 Third, the other Scottevest products I’ve tried have a great outside pocket that has a keyring on it.
 As the person who normally drives the rental car, I loved having a place to attach the keys to so I didn’t lose them.
 Unfortunately, the Molly Jacket doesn’t have this key ring.